915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 definition files that some tooling supports.

-Once youâve created a virtual environment, you may activate it.
+Once you’ve created a virtual environment, you may activate it.

 On Windows, run: